 Facts You Should Know About Dry Dog Food and Cat Food

-One of the most common questions I receive is "Why is my pet still getting UTIs, (OR having allergy symptoms, digestive problems, ear infections, etc) when I am feeding a premium grain-free dry kibble for my cat or dog?"
+One of the most common questions we receive is "Why is my pet still getting UTIs, (OR having stomatitis or autoimmune flareups, allergy symptoms, digestive problems, ear infections, etc) when I am feeding a premium grain-free dry kibble for my cat or dog?"

 The answer is complex.
 Depending upon your pet's digestive health, medical issues and your lifestyle, dry kibble, even if it is grain-free, is not necessarily the best choice for your pet.